rapid7/metasploit-framework/Contributing-to-Metasploit.md

 Every so often, we'll get a request along the lines of, "Hey, I'm new to Metasploit, and I want to help!"
 The usual answer is something like, "Great!
 Here's our [framework bug tracker](https://github.com/rapid7/metasploit-framework/issues), get crackin!"

 However, tackling core Metasploit Framework bugs or particularly squirrelly exploits probably isn't the right place for the new contributor.
 Believe me, everyone was a newbie once, there's no shame in that.
-Those bugs and vulns are usually complicated, nuanced, and there's so many to choose from, it's hard to get started.
+Those bugs and vulns are usually complicated, and there are so many to choose from that it's hard to get started.
 Here are some ideas to get you started.

 ## [CONTRIBUTING.md](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md)